Taylor Walls Player Props: Rays vs. Diamondbacks

 Taylor Walls At The Plate

-- Walls is batting .214 with 10 doubles, two triples, seven home runs and 30 walks.
+- Walls has 10 doubles, two triples, seven home runs and 30 walks while batting .214.

-- Walls has driven home a run in 17 games this season (27.4%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on two occasions..
+- Walls has had an RBI in 17 games this season (27.4%), including four multi-RBI outings (6.5%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 43.5% of his games this year, with two or more runs scored in 11.3%.
+- He has scored in 27 games this season (43.5%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.